ashleyfae/book-database/README.md

 * Maintain a front-end archive of all your book reviews.
 * See analytics about the books you've reviewed during a specific date range.

-## Todo:

-* Analytics: datepicker for custom range.
-* Front-end shortcode statistics.
-Or maybe not.
-* Possibly add something for tropes.
-Or this could just be a book term.
-* Remove menu from book modal.

 ## Fun Queries:

 Most read books: